 Most people are amazed when they see young girls and boys tumbling across a gym floor.
 If you aren’t familiar with gymnastics events, the athletes may look superhuman.
-With this in mind, many older kids (12+) often wonder if they are too old to start gymnastics classes.
-The answer everyone wants to hear is “no.” People will tell you; you can start gymnastics at any age.
+With this in mind, many older kids (12+) often wonder if it’s too old for them to start gymnastics classes.
+The answer everyone wants to hear is “no, it’s not too old”.
+People will tell you, “you can start gymnastics at any age”.
+And it’s true!

 In fact, even adults who develop an interest in gymnastics can start recreational classes.
 Yet, when deciding if you are too old to start classes, you have, to be honest about your expectations.
 Do you want to compete?
 Do you just want to get toned?
 Here, we will go over topics often discussed when someone is considering whether they want to begin gymnastics classes.